 This domain looks at our quality of life with regard to the communities we live in.
 It tells us what is happening in our neighbourhoods, how safe we feel, and whether or not we are engaged in community activities or becoming socially isolated.

-The conceptual model for the Community Vitality domain is comprised of four dimensions, organized into two main categories.
-The first category includes measures of Social Relationships.
-The three dimensions of this category are social engagement, social support and community safety.
-The second category measures Social Norms and Values, with a single dimension of attitudes towards others and community.
+The conceptual model for the Community Vitality domain is comprised of four sub-dimensions, organized into two main dimensions.
+The first dimension includes measures of Social Relationships.
+The three sub-dimensions of this category are social engagement, social support and community safety.
+The second dimension measures Social Norms and Values, with a single sub-dimension of attitudes towards others and community.

 |Social Relationships||Social engagement|